Why Women Should Track Their Vitamin D

 As part of a comprehensive approach to your whole health, I encourage you to investigate your personal vitamin D level and consider what action to take to optimise this important nutrient.

-Practicing real self-care
+Practising real self-care

 We women are great at putting our partners, families, friends and careers first.
 And ourselves last.